Guusy/gallery/README.md

 ### Explanation of decisions

+#### Redux

+I implemented the flow of redux without switch case.
+[Here](https://medium.com/@guusygonzalo/react-redux-without-switch-case-7f5897469296?source=friends_link&sk=4796a74f9989269209d6ce0ab8e60d5a) is my post, where I explain this new approach.

 #### Navigation:

 I choose to route the application, to get the possibility to share the application URL, in this case we could share a specific image with the route `/image/[id]`.